“Sexual difficulties can be life-long or recently acquired,

 Partners

-What can partners be mindful of about sexual health and menopause?
+What can partners be mindful of about sex and menopause?

 In Information for Partners: Sex and Menopause the JH elaborate on:

-“It’s common for women to have lower sex drive (libido) during menopause.
-This could be due to many things, including changing hormone levels, vaginal atrophy, vaginal dryness (which can cause discomfort during sex) and lowered mood and fatigue”.12
+“It’s common for women to have lower sex drive (libido) around the time of menopause.
+This may be due to changing hormone levels, low mood, fatigue and vaginal dryness (which can cause pain during sex)”.10

 Where may partners may find more information about sexual health and menopause?

-Partners may find more information about sexual health and menopause in Information for Partners: Sex and Menopause.
+Partners may find more information about sex and menopause in Information for Partners: Sex and Menopause.

 Health Care Provider